telerik/maui-docs/controls/scheduler/styling/moreindicator-styling.md

 # .NET MAUI Scheduler More Appointments Indicator Styling

-The Scheduler Month View displays appointments in one month and allows users to browse through long-term periods.
-The space for the appointments of a certain day is limited and in case there are more appointments on that day, a more appointments indicator appears to notify the users that not all appointments are shown.
+The Scheduler Month View displays appointments for one month and allows users to browse through longer-term periods.
+The space for appointments on a particular day is limited, and if there are more appointments on that day, a more appointments indicator appears to notify the users that not all appointments are shown.

 You can customize the more appointments indicator through `DayMoreAppointmentsIndicatorStyle` property of the MonthViewDefinition.